Flood Forecasting & Warning Centre

 Actions:

-This Flood Outlook, Watershed Conditions Statement will be in effect through to the end of Tuesday, March 28, 2023.
+This Water Safety, Watershed Conditions Statement will be in effect through Sunday January 11th at 11:59PM.
 To report a flooding incident from a watercourse, please leave a message on TRCA’s floodline listed below.
 If you are in danger, call 911 immediately.

 For more information please contact the on-call Flood Duty Officer.